icemtel/stokes/README.md

 ![two_cilia.png](../assets/two_cilia_small.png)

-This is a collection of Python packages (previously used to solve biological hydrodynamics problems, see Refs.
-[3,4])
+This is a collection of Python packages previously used to solve biological hydrodynamics problems, see references [3,4] below
-- `FBEM`: routines to solve Stokes equation using a third-party hydrodynamic solver (Liu's fast multipole boundary element method FMM-BEM, see Refs.
-[1,2])
+- `FBEM`: routines to solve Stokes equation using a third-party hydrodynamic solver (Liu's fast multipole boundary element method FMM-BEM, see [1,2])
 - `mesh`: routines to be create triangulated meshes to be used as input files for FBEM
   - `mesh.plot`: routines for 3D mesh visualizations
 - `simulation_helpers`: helpful routines to run large-scale simulations with multi-threading.

 ## Installation:
-- Use `setup.py` file: `python setup.py develop` to install in development mode.
+- Use `setup.py` file: run as `python setup.py develop` to install code in development mode.
 - Copy FBEM executables to `FBEM/exe` folder (see [FBEM README](FBEM/README.md)).
-- additional packages can be installed for 3D mesh visualizaiton (see [mesh README](mesh/README.md)).
+- Additional packages can be installed for 3D mesh visualizaiton (see [mesh README](mesh/README.md)).

 ## Usage

-- please see examples in `/example/` (
+- Please see examples in `/example/`
-- the folders of the individual subprojects contain additional README files.
+- The folders of the individual subprojects contain additional README files.

 ## Authors